CREATE_TYPE(7) - man - phpman

 Because there are no restrictions on use of a data type once it's been created, creating a

-base type or range type is tantamount to granting public execute permission on the
+base type or range type is tantamount to granting public execute permission on the functions

-functions mentioned in the type definition.
-This is usually not an issue for the sorts of
+mentioned in the type definition.
+This is usually not an issue for the sorts of functions

-designing a type in a way that would require "secret" information to be used while
+type in a way that would require “secret” information to be used while converting it to or

-converting it to or from external form.
+from external form.

 Before PostgreSQL version 8.3, the name of a generated array type was always exactly the

 element type's name with one underscore character (_) prepended.
-(Type names were
+(Type names were therefore

-depends on this convention is therefore deprecated.
-Instead, use pg_type.typarray to
+convention is therefore deprecated.
+Instead, use pg_type.typarray to locate the array type

-locate the array type associated with a given type.
+associated with a given type.

 It may be advisable to avoid using type and table names that begin with underscore.
-While
+While the

-assume that type names beginning with underscores always represent arrays.
+type names beginning with underscores always represent arrays.

-Before PostgreSQL version 8.2, the shell-type creation syntax CREATE TYPE name did not
+Before PostgreSQL version 8.2, the shell-type creation syntax CREATE TYPE name did not exist.

 EXAMPLES